-The anodes cast during the fire refining stage are immersed in a sulphuric acid bath in an electrolytic cell.
-The anode44 dissolves and copper ions move through the solution to the cathode where they are deposited on 'starter sheets' of stainless steel or pure copper foil (Figure 4).
+The anodes cast during the fire refining stage are immersed in a sulphuric acid bath.
+The anode dissolves and copper ions move through the solution to the cathode where they are deposited on 'starter sheets' of stainless steel or pure copper foil (Figure 4).
 The impurities precipitate out and collect at the bottom of the bath as sludge which can be recycled to extract other metals such as gold, silver and platinum.
 The cathodes are removed after one to two weeks, with 50-150 kg copper deposited on each side of the original starter sheet.

-42Flux: material added to a furnace to remove impurities, lower the melting temperature, and make the slag more liquid.
+Flux: material added to a furnace to remove impurities and make the slag more liquid.

-44Anode: the positive electrode in an electrochemical cell.
+Anode: the positive electrode in an electrochemical cell.